EvaMaeRey/easy-geom-recipes/README.md

 <https://evamaerey.github.io/easy-geom-recipes/easy_geom_recipes_compute_group.html>.
 With such geoms, calculation is done under the hood by the ggplot2 system.
-We’ll see how to define a ggproto object; The tutorial keeps things simple by only defining computation at the compute\_group stage.
+We’ll see how to define a ggproto object; The tutorial keeps things simple by only defining computation at the compute_group stage.

-With new geoms, you can write *new* graphical poems with exciting new graphical ‘words’\!
+With new geoms, you can write *new* graphical poems with exciting new graphical ‘words’!

 The tutorial is intended for individuals who already have a working knowledge of the grammar of ggplot2, but may like to build a richer